wagtail/areweheadlessyet/README.md

 # Are we headless yet?
 Yes!

+This website is now deprecated.
+Headless support has evolved a lot over the years, and documentation on important features and known gaps is now available in the developer documentation, in the [Headless support](https://docs.wagtail.org/en/latest/advanced_topics/headless.html) page.

 ![Screenshot of the Are we headless yet?
 Yes!
 Homepage](./homepage-screenshot.webp)

 This is the source code to [Wagtail’s Are we headless yet? website](https://areweheadlessyet.wagtail.org) frontend built with [Next.js](https://nextjs.org/).